 - How does the world we live in today differ from the world at the time of creation?

-- Summarize the events of day 3 in the Genesis creation account (Genesis 1:9-10) and state the importance of this.
+- Summarize the events of day 3 from the Genesis creation account (Genesis 1:9-10) and state the importance of these.

 - How can you use this lesson to grow spiritually and help others come into a relationship with Jesus?